-Benchmark ESG, through a series of APIs and remote collaboration features, connects the relevant teams across organizations to make data accessible.
+Benchmark ESG connects the relevant teams across organizations through a series of APIs and remote collaboration features to make data accessible.
 In practice, it compiles and showcases data to select users according to their organizational rank.
 Its drag-and-drop features make it easy to use and makes the creation of reports and workflows a breeze.

-As a solution that’s been around for over two decades, its robust set of features are worth considering.
+As a solution that’s been around for over two decades, its robust set of features is worth considering.

-Along with data management features, its forecasting algorithms, supply market projection capabilities, and delivery tariff rates ensure companies stay on top of not only their emissions impact but how those metrics affect them financially.
+Along with data management features, its forecasting algorithms, supply market projection capabilities, and delivery tariff rates ensure companies stay on top of their emissions impact and how those metrics affect them financially.
 This way, the decision-making can be based on actionable insights.

 Metrio’s focus is on centralizing data.
 You can expect the usual suite of features that sustainability tools offer.
 This includes data tracking, analytics, and stakeholder engagement tools.

 With Metrio, administrators can closely monitor data and can count on both IT support and emissions expert support.
-Metrio has a history of working with Fortune 500 companies as well as SMEs across multiple industries.
+Metrio has a history of working with Fortune 500 companies and SMEs across multiple industries.

 Do more with better emissions management software

-Current and future organizations will need to contend with emissions control and the environmental impact it has on factors like the climate and air quality.
-With the growing regulations and the constant evolution in this space, it’s paramount that both growing businesses and large enterprises get a handle of their emissions data so they stay in the driver’s seat.
+Current and future organizations will need to contend with emissions control and its environmental impact on factors like climate and air quality.
+With the growing regulations and the constant evolution in this space, it’s paramount that both growing businesses and large enterprises get a handle on their emissions data so they stay in the driver’s seat.

-To remedy an ever-changing landscape, end-to-end carbon emissions management solutions now form an integral part of a data-driven solution for growth-oriented organizations.
+To remedy an ever-changing landscape, end-to-end carbon emissions management solutions are now integral to a data-driven solution for growth-oriented organizations.